NGEET/fates-docs/README.md

 ### Webhook settings

 The repository is linked to two different software services, [readthedocs](https://docs.readthedocs.io/en/stable/index.html) and [zenodo](https://help.zenodo.org/).
 The first is used to host both the lastest and stable versions of the documentation on the web.
 The latter is used to archive major documentation releases and to mint a DOI.
 The instructions for linking the repository to zenodo are found [here](https://guides.github.com/activities/citable-code/).
 Instructions for linking readthedocs to the repository are found [here](https://docs.readthedocs.io/en/stable/webhooks.html).
+The github webhooks are found in the [repository settings](https://github.com/NGEET/fates-docs/settings/hooks).

 Webhooks are currently configured in the following manner: